HeleleF/cutchas/README.md

 6. Provide browser extension that automatically checks for cutcaptchas and tries to solve them by looking them up in the database 🛠

 ### Manual solving

+_Old way from before, solving is now done on heroku_

 1. Start the webserver by running `python3 server/app.py`